JNavas2/Page-Mail/README.md

 # Page Mail

-Send the current page by email—complete with title, selected text, and URL—using Gmail®, Outlook®, or your system’s email handler (mailto:).
+Send the current page by email—complete with title, selected text, and URL— using Gmail®, Outlook®, or your system’s email handler (mailto:).

 © John Navas 2025, All Rights Reserved